rexhanh/SVD_FaceRecog/README.md

 ### Method 2

-You can also open it in [Google Collab](https://colab.research.google.com/)
+Run it online, you can also run it on [Google Collab](https://colab.research.google.com/)

 ## Report